The Difference Between Annual and Perennial Plants

 bright strawflower annuals in the summer garden

-When I think of instant gratification and longevity in the garden, summer annuals come to mind.
+When I think of instant garden gratification, summer annuals are my go-to.

-A common question I get from beginning gardeners is “Do annuals come back every year”?
+I often get asked by new gardeners, “Do annuals come back every year?”

 annual and perennial plants: pink and orange lilliput zinnias

-These most common annuals thrive in various hardiness zones and add a pop of color to summer gardens.
+These popular annuals thrive in many hardiness zones and bring a vibrant splash to your summer garden.

 pink and white sweet peas

-• Perfect for temporarily filling in bare spots in established gardens or refreshing containers through the season.
+• Quick Fix: Perfect for filling in bare spots in your established garden or giving your containers a seasonal refresh.

 annual and perennial plants: purple petunias and marigolds in planter